"Writing in Thanks to Minister Meng Jian Yi for the Gift of Fresh Tea" By Lu Tong (790-835)

 The fabled island abode of Immortals, where is it?

-I, Master Jade River, riding this pure wind has returned.
+I, Master Jade River, riding this pure wind will go back.

 From on high, Immortals manage the land below,